Python-PyQt/PyQt6-Docs/descriptions/QtGui/QImageReader-c.rst

 Formats
 -------

 Call :sip:ref:`~PyQt6.QtGui.QImageReader.supportedImageFormats` for a list of formats that :sip:ref:`~PyQt6.QtGui.QImageReader` can read. :sip:ref:`~PyQt6.QtGui.QImageReader` supports all built-in image formats, in addition to any image format plugins that support reading.
-Call :sip:ref:`~PyQt6.QtGui.QImageReader.supportedMimeTypes` to obtain a list of supported MIME types, which for example can be passed to QFileDialog::setMimeTypeFilters().
+Call :sip:ref:`~PyQt6.QtGui.QImageReader.supportedMimeTypes` to obtain a list of supported MIME types, which for example can be passed to :sip:ref:`~PyQt6.QtWidgets.QFileDialog.setMimeTypeFilters`.

 :sip:ref:`~PyQt6.QtGui.QImageReader` autodetects the image format by default, by looking at the provided (optional) format string, the file name suffix, and the data stream contents.
 You can enable or disable this feature, by calling :sip:ref:`~PyQt6.QtGui.QImageReader.setAutoDetectImageFormat`.